Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ### 6/8/23

-Hovering mechanic works (hover over a tile to see details), restart button still shifts text for some reason, Tiles now have coordinate variables, new methods displayPlayerStats() and mouseOverTile()
+Hovering mechanic works (hover over a tile to see details), restart button still shifts text for some reason, Tiles now have coordinate variables, new methods displayPlayerStats() and mouseOverTile(), mortgage mechanic works now for 75% of the original cost, images can be assigned to tiles, special tiles for airplane and airport created, started to change design aspects, backgrounds also changed

 ## ELIEZER CHO